pingidentity/terraform-provider-identitycloud/docs/resources/certificate.md

 - `issuer` (String) The issuer DN of the certificate
 - `live` (Boolean) The live status of the certificate.
 This is automatically set by the system and indicates if the certificate is currently live externally.
 - `subject` (String) The subject DN of the certificate
-- `subject_alternative_names` (List of String) Domains associated by with the certificate via the Subject Alternative Name extension.
+- `subject_alternative_names` (Set of String) Domains associated by with the certificate via the Subject Alternative Name extension.
 The common name should be included in the SANs as well.
 - `valid_from_time` (String) The notBefore time of the certificate.